 Bag, diaper bag & stroller rules at White Sox games

-- Diaper bag: Yes — as long as you enter with your child.
+• Diaper bag: Allowed, as long as you enter with your child.

-- Outside food: Yes.
-Outside food items can be brought inside the ballpark as long as they are in a clear storage bag no larger than 1 gallon in size.
+• Outside food: Allowed, as long as it is in a clear storage bag no larger than 1 gallon in size.

-- Outside drink: You may bring unopened bottled water 1 liter in size or smaller.
+• Outside drink: You may bring one unopened bottled water per person, 1 liter in size or smaller.
 No other beverages are allowed.
 (They do not specify formula or breast milk as an exception, but I have to imagine that would be okay to bring.)

-- Strollers: Yes, you may bring a stroller into the stadium.
-However, only small umbrella strollers that can be folded and placed under your seat are allowed in the stands.
+• Strollers: Allowed, but only small umbrella strollers that can be folded and placed under your seat are allowed in the stands.
 Larger strollers must stay in the concourses or standing room viewing areas.
 You can also check larger strollers at Guest Relations behind home plate.

 If you bring a bag that is not allowed, there is a third-party bag check facility in parking lots C and E where you can store your bags for a fee.